Philippa Forrester: TV production

 Forrester's first collaboration with her husband was My Halcyon River.
 Following its success, in 2003 they set up a production company, Halcyon Media, which specialises in wildlife productions.
 In 2007, they co-produced An Otter in the Family, a short documentary series about the adoption of an otter cub called Grace and their attempts to raise her as a wild animal in order to be released into the wild.

 Forrester and her husband also produced the four-part Halcyon River Diaries, the first episode of which was broadcast in May 2010 on BBC1.
 The series follows the wildlife found near their home.
 An additional episode was shown at Christmas 2010.

 Personal life

 Forrester married wildlife cameraman and producer Charlie Hamilton James in July 2004.

 She is an environmentalist.
-She took a part-time degree in Ecology and Conservation at Birkbeck, University of London while presenting Tomorrow's World.
+She took a part-time degree in Ecology and Conservation at Birkbeck, University of London while presenting Tomorrow's World, graduating with first class honours.

 She has been vice president of St Tiggywinkles wildlife hospital and Patron of the Seahorse Trust with Nick Baker, Vice President of the Avon Wildlife Trust with Simon King and is a brand ambassador for Anglian Windows.

 She supported the Recycle Now campaign to encourage more people to take up home composting.